 The program is available under either Plan A (with thesis) or Plan B (without thesis).
-The student's program of study must be approved by the student's academic advisor and guidance committee with the approval of the Dean of the College of Human
+The student's program of study must be approved by the student's academic advisor and quidance committee with the approval of the Dean of the College of Human Medicine.

-In addition to meeting the requirements of the university and of the College of Human Medicine, the student must complete at least 40 credits distributed as follows:
+In addition to meeting the requirements of the university and of the College of Human Medicine, the student must complete at least 40 credits distributed as follows: CREDITS

 1. courses (10 credits):

 EPI anced Biostatistics 3

-EPI 826B Categorical Data Analysis
+EPI 826B egorical Data Analysis 3

-EPI EPI 855 statistical Modeling in Genomic Data Analysis 3 3 1
+EPI 855 statistical Modeling in Genomic Data Analysis 3

-2 856 istical Consulting in Public Health I
+EPI 856 istical Consulting in Public Health 1

-2. EPI g courses (3 credits): istical Computing 3
+2. g courses (3 credits): •

+EPI 853B istical Computing 3

-STT nputations in Probability and Statistics 3
+STT 461 nputations in Probability and Statistics 3

-3. ig courses (6 credits): 3
+3. g courses (6 credits): •

-٥. EPI 810 oductory Epidemiology 3
+EPI 810 oductory Epidemiology 3

-LCS ign and Conduct of Epidemiological Studies 3
+LCS 829 ign and Conduct of Epidemiological Studies 0

-LOO 023 and Clinical Trials 3
+TI nd Clinical Trials 3

-4. The following se (1 credit): 0
+4. se (1 credit): 4

 EPI 828 ninar in Responsible Conduct of Research 1

-5. elected from the following (Plan A 16 credits) or •
+5. elected from the following (Plan A 16 credits) or

-n B 20 cı
+B 20 cr

-à.
-At leas t 13 cr edits (Plan A) or 17 credits (Plan B) from the following
+a. edits (Plan A) or 17 credits (Plan B) from the following

-biostat istics, statistics, and econometrics courses:
+statistics, and econometrics courses: •

-EC 821A Cross Section and Panel Data Econometrics I 3
+EC Cross Section and Panel Data Econometrics I 3

-EC 821B Cross Section and Panel DataEconometrics II 3
+EC Cross Section and Panel DataEconometrics II 3

-EPI 851 SAS Programming I: Essentials 1
+EPI 851 1

 EPI 852 SAS Programming II: Data Management

-and Analysis 1
+EDI 050 and Analysis 1 3

-EPI 858 Clinical Trials 3
+EPI EPI 858 920 Clinical Trials 3

-EPI 920 Advanced Methods in Epidemiology and
+EPI 920 Advanced Methods in Epidemiology and 2

-Applied Statistics 3 3 3 3 3 3 4
+EPI 054 Applied Statistics 3

-EPI 951 Latent Variable Modeling 3
+EPI 951 952 3 3 3

 EPI 952 Duration and Severity Analysis 3

-EPI 953 Analytical Strategies for Observational Studies 3
+STT 801 Analytical Strategies for Observational Studies 3

-STT 801 Design of Experiments 3
+STT 825 Design of Experiments 3 3 3

-STT 825 847 Sample Surveys 3

-STT 850 Analysis of Survival Data 3
+STT 847 Analysis of Survival Data 3

+STT 850 Applied Multivariate Statistical Methods 4

 STT 861 Theory of Probability and Statistics I 3

 STT 862 Theory of Probability and Statistics II 3

 b. edits from the following epidemiology courses: 3

-υ.
-EPI 812 Causal Inference in Epidemiology 2
+Б. EPI 812 Causal Inference in Epidemiology 2

-EPI 813 Investigation of Disease Outbreaks 3 3 3
+EPI 813 Investigation of Disease Outbreaks 3

 EPI 817 Epidemiology of Communicable Disease 3

-niology electives are available with approval of 0
+niology electives are available with approval of 3

 academic advisor.

+uic stu ucill 3 adductific advisor.

-Additional Requirements for Plan A The following course (4 credits): EPI 899 Master's Thesis Research.....
+Additional Requirements for Plan A

+The following course (4 credits): EPI 899 Master's Thesis Research.....

 Additional Requirements for Plan B